spatiotemporal-data/spatiotemporal-data.github.io/posts/ts_conv.md

 <br>

 As can be seen, circular convolution between two vectors can essentially be viewed as a linear operation.
-This perspective allows one to reformulate the circular convolution as a linear transformation using a convolution matrix (or a circulant matrix when these two vectors have the same length).
+This perspective allows one to reformulate the circular convolution as a linear transformation using a convolution matrix.
+In the case of two vectors of the same length, the linear transformation is written with a circulant matrix.

 <br>